tkarakai-gto/notes/docker_notes.md

 * `--driver overlay` - Creates a swarm wide network where containers across multiple nodes can access each other on a VLAN
 * For container-to-container  traffic inside a single swarm
-* Optinal IPSec (AES) tunnel based encryption on network creation, off by default becasue of performance reasons
+* Optinal IPSec (AES) tunnel based encryption on network creation, off by default because of performance reasons
 * Each service can be added to multiple networks (e.g. front/back)

-*Excercise*
+*Exercise*

 * `docker network create --driver overlay my-network`
 * `docker network ls` - should see "ingress" (incoming), "docker_gwbridge" (outgoing) and our "my-network"